What Every Parent Should Know About Food and Behavior Problems

 Fiber-rich whole grains

 Whole grains, in their natural state, can help regulate blood sugar.
 They contain fiber which helps slow down the absorption and processing of what you are eating.
 That helps you keep your blood sugar levels even and helps you assimilate more nutrients from the food you eat.
 Feeding kids whole grains helps keep avoid problems from food and behavior problems.

 Fruits and vegetables are loaded with nutrients our bodies need to feel good.
 Feeding kids plenty of nutritious produce will give them the energy they need to make good choices.
 We all feel better when we are properly nourished.
 If kids are eating tons of chips and cookies, they aren’t hungry for all of the fruits and veggies they need to grow strong and healthy and to be their best.

 Sometimes, eating healthy can be a struggle because of sensory issues.
 I can relate to this as I have them myself.
-Click here to see more about feeding kids who have trouble eating certain foods or trying new things because of sensory issues.

 If kids ask for a snack, offer them some high-quality produce or whole grains to stave off hunger.
 You can avoid a ton of behavior problems in kids by just feeding them well.
 You might be thinking it’s a lot of trouble, but after 23 years of taking care of kids, I can tell you that not feeding them well is much more trouble because of how they react to the meals they are served.

 I’m not going to lie and say we never have behavior problems at Little Sprouts.
 We are all human.
 I will tell you since I switched the kid’s diets to healthy, whole foods, my job is 500 times more fun and peaceful than it was when I was serving chicken blobs and frozen fries.
 It was a lot of work to figure out how to do it, but avoiding the food and behavior problems in kids issue is so worth it.